 The increase in horizontal and vertical data integration is a principal feature of digital companies.
 That’s why it’s increasingly important to reliably protect productivity and expertise at three levels: plant security, network security, and system integrity.

 With “defense in depth”, Siemens provides a multilayer security concept that gives plants both all-round and in-depth protection as recommended by the international standard IEC 62443.
-It’s aimed at plant operators, integrators, and component manufacturers alike, and covers all security-related aspects of Industrial Security.
+It’s aimed at plant operators, integrators, and component manufacturers alike, and covers all security-related aspects of Cybersecurity for Industry.
 To strengthen cybersecurity as a whole beyond the boundaries of our own organization, we’ve joined forces with leading companies from around the globe to form the Charter of Trust.
 This cooperation is already showing the first signs of success and has ambitious goals for the future.

 Physical protection and security management for automation systems